Tyne and Wear Metro: Stations

 Most Metro stations are not routinely staffed.
 However, the busiest stations in central Newcastle and Sunderland (Haymarket, Monument, Central, Sunderland and Park Lane) are all staffed until late in the evening, and St James, St Peters and Stadium of Light are also staffed on match days.
 All stations are equipped with ticket machines, shelters and seating, next train information displays, and emergency help points.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 Automated ticket barriers (at 13 stations), and smart card validators at all stations, were also installed during the first phase of Metro's All Change programme.
 Despite the majority of stations being open to access, the Tyne and Wear Metro has the third-highest level of passenger income per year (£45.2 million in 2013/2014) of the eight light rail networks in England.
 Regular checks are made by patrols of inspectors, both at stations and on board trains.
-Passengers caught travelling on the Metro without a ticket are subject to a £20 penalty fare.
+Passengers caught travelling on the Metro without a ticket are subject to a £100 penalty fare.

-In 2022, installation of tactile paving at all Metro stations was completed.
+In June 2022, it was announced that the installation of tactile paving at all Metro stations had been completed.

 Bicycles

 Most stations on the network have cycle racks, with smart cycle lockers located at 21 stations across the network (as of March 2020).
 Following a trial period in 2016, non-folding bicycles are permitted to travel on Metro between 10:00 and 15:00 and after 19:00 on weekdays, and all day at weekends, between Callerton Parkway and Jesmond, between Manors and Jesmond (via Whitley Bay), and between Gateshead Stadium and South Shields or South Hylton.
-Non-folding bicycles are not permitted to travel between Callerton Parkway and Airport, or between Jesmond and Gateshead Stadium at any time.
-Folding bicycles are permitted to travel without restriction, across the entire Metro network.
+Non-folding bicycles are not permitted to travel between Callerton Parkway and Airport, between Manors and St James, or between Jesmond and Gateshead Stadium at any time.
+Folding bicycles are permitted to travel across the entire Metro network, given that they are kept folded and handles/pedals do not pose a danger to passengers.